taka-rl/flask_webapp/README.md

 ## Future development:
 - Improve the web page design
 - CI/CD pipelines
-- Add functions to add/delete users by admin
 - Introduce a chatbot
 - Deploy the web page